What Impacts Property Values in San Jose?

 With the passage of the One Big Beautiful Bill Act (OBBBA) in late 2025, federal estate and gift tax exemptions have been permanently elevated to $15 million per person in 2026.
 While this is a boon for many, the IRS has simultaneously increased its scrutiny of “Special Use Valuations” under Section 2032A.

 For families looking to pass down a farm to the next generation, a specialized agricultural appraisal can help qualify the estate for these tax-saving measures.
-By valuing the land based on its current agricultural use rather than its potential for development, families can significantly reduce their federal tax liability—provided the appraisal is performed by a firm with deep geographic competency in Monterey County.
+By valuing the land based on its current agricultural use rather than its potential for development, families can significantly reduce their federal tax liability.

 Conclusion: Partnering with Pacific Appraisers